 Rotor Lateral Runout

-Lateral runout is the side to side movement of the brake rotor as it rotates.
+Lateral runout is the side-to-side movement of the brake rotor as it rotates.
 When this gets excessive, pad and rotor wear will result.
-This excessive movement will result in vibration and pulsation in the steering wheel or seat of a vehicle.
+This excessive movement will result in vibration and pulsation in a vehicle's steering wheel or seat.
 A vibration in the steering wheel indicates a problem with the front rotors.
 A vibration in the seat indicates a problem with the rears.

 Lateral runout results from uneven lug nut torque and damaged studs or debris between the hub and rotor.
 A rotor can often be resurfaced to correct this variance.